Zacharias Praetorius: Relationships with Catholics and other Lutherans

 In Didacus Sarmiento Valladares' Novissimus Librorum Prohibitorum et Expurgandorum Index Pro Catholicis Hispaniarum Regnis Philippi V. Regis Catholici cum integro indice cognominum auctorum primae, & secundae classis, a 1707 listing of all religious books banned by King Phillip V of Spain, Praetorius is listed as a banned author due to his use of the Augsburg Confession in his teachings.

 Family

 In August 1559, Praetorius married Magdalene Sarcerius, daughter of Lutheran theologian Erasmus Sarcerius.
 Magdalene died in 1660 in Eisleben a year into the marriage.

-Upon the death of his father-in-law in 1559, a few months prior to his marriage, Praetorius wrote a eulogy title Pious Lamentations on the Death of Reverend and Saint Virid.
+Upon the death of his father-in-law in 1559, a few months prior to his marriage, Praetorius wrote a eulogy titled Pious Lamentations on the Death of Reverend and Saint Virid.
 Erasmus Sarcerius in his honor.